duttaanirban/java/README.md

 - Ensure that the code is properly formatted and commented.
 - Add relevant test cases where applicable.
 - Follow Java naming conventions.

-## License
-This repository is licensed under the MIT License.
-You are free to use, modify, and distribute this code.

----

-This README serves as an introduction to your repository, making it easy for others to navigate and contribute.
-You can modify the sections according to the specific needs of your repository.
-Let me know if you'd like to add more details or change anything!